dafanasev/dbmigrate/README.md

 #### Environment variables
 Environment variables names should be in the following format: uppercased project dir name (the one holding dbmigrations dir) followed by correspnding flag name, joined by underscore and uppercased.
-For example, the environment variable name for the database engine for the project that located in the directory named weeebservice would be `WEEEBSERVICE_ENGINE`.
+For example, the environment variable name for the database engine for the project that located in the directory named theservice would be `THESERVICE_ENGINE`.

 If the --prefix (-x) flag is provided, it would be used instead of project dir as environment variables prefix.

-if the --env (-e) flag is provided, it would be used as a second part of the variable name, e.g. when the --env flag set to 'test' and the project is in the directory weebservice, variable name for engine would be `WEEEBSERVICE_TEST_ENGINE`
+if the --env (-e) flag is provided, it would be used as a second part of the variable name, e.g. when the --env flag set to 'test' and the project is in the directory theservice, variable name for engine would be `THESERVICE_TEST_ENGINE`

 #### Configuration files
 Configuration files could be in in JSON, TOML, YAML, HCL, or Java properties format.